SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 * Sparsification and Pruning
 * Symbolification

 **Sparsification** is used to sparsify the network, so we can eliminate connections that are not needed. to do this the authors use L1-regularization.
 Usually in neural networks, L1-norm reduces the magnitude of the weights by inducing sparsification (making them zero or close to zero).
 In KAN there are no “weights” proper so we should define the L1 norm of these activation functions.
-In this case we therefore act on the function:
+In this case, we therefore act on the function:

 $$\left\lvert \phi \right\rvert_1 = \frac{1}{N_p} \sum_{s=1}^{N_p} \left\lvert \phi(x_s) \right\rvert$$.